 I study how insect communities build up in space and time.
 In my research, I am particularly interested in the role of plant phenology (bud burst and leaf senescence) in structuring insect communities.
 As my study system, I use the pedunculate oak (Quercus robur) and a subset of its insect community consisting of leaf miners and gall wasps.

-Originally from Bath, England.
-I am in the master’s programme ‘Ecology and Biodiversity’.
-Currently, I am writing a thesis for my field experiment exploring the influence of oak-sapling’s differing spring phenology and shade levels upon seedling growth, oak powdery mildew (Erisyphe spp.), and herbivory; I published the results in 2021.
+For my master’s thesis in ‘Ecology and Biodiversity’, I completed a field experiment exploring the influence of oak-sapling’s differing spring phenology and shade levels upon seedling growth, oak powdery mildew infection (Erisyphe spp.), and herbivory; I published the results in 2021.
 I am now a PhD candidate at the University of Reading researching the mechanistic drivers of oak masting.